gradgrind/fetrunner/README.md

 If it is known that the hard constraints are all satisfiable, the "-h" option can be used to always include the hard constraints and test the sequential addition of just the soft constraints.

+If multiple instances of `fetrunner` are to be run simultaneously – which is generally inadvisable because of the limited processor cores – each should have a unique source file (name).

 ### Building the program library

 See `libfetrunner/README`.